 Like active immunity, even passive immunity is further categorized as natural and artificial immunity.

 Your immune system is perhaps the most essential system in your body that keeps it healthy and running.
 To fight any infection and protect yourself from falling sick, you need to have a robust immune system.
-That is when immune booster foods and supplements come into the picture.
-Ensure that you have a healthy diet comprising essential nutrients like vitamin C, D,E, zinc, selenium, iron, calcium, magnesium, folate, antioxidants.
-If your food doesn’t provide you with sufficient nutrients, don’t shy away from including dietary supplements in your daily routine.
+That is when natural immunity-boosting foods and supplements come into the picture.
+Ensure that you have a healthy diet comprising essential nutrients like vitamins C, D, and E, zinc, selenium, iron, calcium, magnesium, folate, and antioxidants.
+If your food doesn’t provide sufficient nutrients, don’t avoid including dietary supplements in your daily routine.

 - Fox JP, Elveback L, Scott W, et al. Herd immunity: basic concept and relevance to public health immunization practices.
 Am J Epidemiol 1971; 94:179–89, (https://pubmed.ncbi.nlm.nih.gov/5093648/)